 How to Get a Phone Plan Abroad

 DIS is first and foremost committed to your safety and security, therefore it is obligatory that you have an active cell phone plan while enrolled at DIS.
+You are required to submit your phone number to DIS in your Registration once you arrive.
 You are free to choose whichever provider you want, as long as you have a fully operational cell phone.

 What are my Cell Plan Options?

 You have two options: